jessepeterson/kmfddm/docs/quickstart.md

 1. Have a working NanoMDM v0.3.0+ or MicroMDM v1.11.0+ environment setup and running with devices able to enroll.
 1. Have a compatible device like iOS 15.0+ or macOS Ventura 13.0+ enrolled into your NanoMDM environment. **You'll need to know the enrollment ID of the device(s).**
 1. Take note of your MDM server's command enqueue HTTP endpoint and API key (password).
 For this guide we'll be using `http://[::1]:9000/v1/enqueue` as if you're running NanoMDM locally.
 For MicroMDM see the [raw command API docs](https://github.com/micromdm/micromdm/blob/main/docs/user-guide/api-and-webhooks.md#schedule-raw-commands-with-the-api).
 1. Obtain the KMFDDM server by either downloading a release zip or checking out the code and compiling from source.
+Note the [README](../README.md) has more details and ways (like Docker) to get the latest version.
 Take note of where the KMFDDM server binary and the helper scrips are.
 They're in the [tools](../tools) directory in the source repository — but should also be in the binary release zip.
 1. If you're using the `-storage mysql` backend: create and setup the MySQL schema using the [schema file](../storage/mysql/schema.sql) (e.g. creating a new database, users, and executing the `CREATE TABLE` statements).
 Note the [DSN](https://github.com/go-sql-driver/mysql#dsn-data-source-name) where you created this.

 With those steps taken care of we can now start the KMFDDM server.